jNoxx/jnoxx-blog/_posts/25-01-2017-the-forgotten-watchdogs.md

 And now that's something I want to point out, they did SO much in this game.

 Finishing the story, I still have the feeling that I barely touched 40% of the game.
-They tried so hard to make so much cool things, I didn't even know where to start, if your PS4 is online, and you're doing a mission, you suddenly get hacked by a random player online, you have to find him in the crowd, and chace him around, which is all quite cool.
+They tried so hard to make so much cool things, I didn't even know where to start, if your PS4 is online, and you're doing a mission, you suddenly get hacked by a random player online, you have to find him in the crowd, and chase him around, which is all quite cool.
 But Ubisoft, please, let me just play my game, I want to do some missions, hang out a bit, not do 1 gazillion things.
 Sailboat racing?
 Why would I bother when I can go shoot up NASA guys.